miladfa7/Install-Tensorflow-GPU-2.1.0-on-Linux-Ubuntu-18.04/README.md

 sudo apt update<br>
 sudo apt install nvidia-390 or higher version<br>
 ```
-<b>Reboot<b> your computer.
+<b>Reboot</b> your computer.
 To verify the installation, open a terminal and run the following command<br>

 ```nvidia-smi```
 The output should show the GPU name and the driver.